monopoly34/ctf-writeups/picoCTF/crack-the-gate-1/README.md

         4. Click the login button to get a `POST` request
         5. Right click on the request and copy it as a cURL

-4. After getting the cURL, I pasted it in the terminal and added -H 'X-Dev-Access: yes' \
+4. After getting the cURL, I pasted it in the terminal and added `-H 'X-Dev-Access: yes' \`.
+The response printed out, and there it was JSON blob with the flag: picoCTF{brut4_f0rc4_b3a957eb}

 ```bash
 curl 'http://amiable-citadel.picoctf.net:58946/login' \